Dr George Stylian Osteopath Specialist

 The benefits of Cranial Osteopathy are prolonged and the body is given a guiding hand in helping itself resolve the physical patterns formed by injury, disease and trauma.
 George has moved to Byron Bay but likes to come to the clinic once a month to treat and interact with patients.
-Dr Kathryn Tupper (link to her please) has worked and studied closely with Dr George Stylian for the past 15 years which is why Kathy has now taken over the clinic and has been entrusted to continue his legacy and commitment to Osteopathy in the Cranial Field and patients in Miranda, the Sutherland Shire and many patients beyond who sometimes travel quite a distance for treatment.
-George sometimes likes to use the other modalities he is also qualified in, such as Naturopathy, Botanical Medicine and Bach Flower Therapy, to complement this specialty.
+Dr Kathryn Tupper has worked and studied closely with Dr George Stylian for the past 15 years which is why Kathy has now taken over the clinic and has been entrusted to continue his legacy and commitment to Osteopathy in the Cranial Field and patients in Miranda, the Sutherland Shire and many patients beyond who sometimes travel quite a distance for treatment.
+George sometimes likes to use the other services he is also qualified in, such as Naturopathy, Botanical Medicine and Bach Flower Therapy, to complement this specialty.

 He loves his work and is always trying to learn more to help patients feel healthier and happier.
 The body’s ability to heal itself is amazing and he has faith in our inherent potency that guides the healing process.

 For this reason, challenging cases are often referred by colleagues practicing in other clinics.
 George graduated from the British College of Naturopathy & Osteopathy in 1980.
 After returning to Sydney he started private practice in Caringbah, whilst teaching at private osteopathic colleges in Sydney.